Ericliu001/SwiftUI-Architecture-Sample/README.md

 ---

 *This sample demonstrates an opinionated approach to SwiftUI navigation that prioritizes type safety, testability, and scalability.
-For more details on the design philosophy, see the accompanying [blog post](https://eric-liu-developer.medium.com/building-scalable-navigation-in-swiftui-wip-45ff2845e4e2).*
+For more details on the design philosophy, see the accompanying blog post: [Building Scalable SwiftUI Navigation](https://eric-liu-developer.medium.com/building-scalable-navigation-in-swiftui-wip-45ff2845e4e2).*